Mrmalik01/database-as-service/README.md

 # Database as a service (python-mongo example)
-This program allows user to create database as a service which in s> Do let me know if you need any more information or have any doubt
+This program allows user to create database as a service which in simpler means it exposes certain end points which enable user to store and maintain information inside the service
+Do let me know if you need any more information or have any doubt

 #### Contact detail